 ACKNOWLEDGING that both Parties, in furtherance of their mission are currently members of the European Energy Network (EnR) and the Mediterranean Association of National Agencies for Energy Management (MEDENER), and that they wish to further the scope and opportunities for direct cooperation;

-DESIRING therefore, to establish a mutually beneficial cooperation which operates in the spirit of collaboration, the Energy and Water Agency, represented by Mr Manuel Sapiano, Chief Executive Officer and ADENE represented by Mr Nelson Lage, Chairman of the Board of Directors, (hereinafter referred to collectively as “the Parties”), have entered into the present Memorandum of Understanding (hereinafter referred to as “MoU”).
+DESIRING therefore, to establish a mutually beneficial cooperation which operates in the spirit of collaboration, the Energy and Water Agency, represented by Mr Manuel Sapiano, Chief Executive Officer and ADENE – Agência para a Energia, represented by Mr. Nelson Lage, President of the Board of Directors, and Ms. Susana Corvelo, Vice-President of the Board of Directors, (hereinafter referred to collectively as “the Parties”), have entered into the present Memorandum of Understanding (hereinafter referred to as “MoU”).

 Article I Purpose